KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 #### 2nd Stage chroot

-First, we'll chroot into our newly-created base rootfs, use **debootstrap** a second time to construct our second-stage rootfs, and configure base image settings such as repositories (in `/etc/apt/sources.list`), host name (in `/etc/hostname`), default network interfaces and behavior (in `/etc/network/interfaces` and `/etc/resolv.conf`), etc. Change these to suit your requirements.
+First, we'll chroot into our newly-created base rootfs, use **debootstrap** a second time to construct our second-stage rootfs, and configure base image settings such as repositories (in `/etc/apt/sources.list`), host name (in `/etc/hostname`), default network interfaces and behavior (in `/etc/network/interfaces` and `/etc/resolv.conf`), etc. Change these to suit your requirements:

 ```console
 kali@kali:~$ cd ~/arm-stuff/rootfs/